cescoffier/quarkus-openshift-workshop/docs/docs/hero-microservice.md

 }
 ```

-It's a very simple REST endpoint, returning "hello" to requests on `/api/heroes`.
+It's a very simple REST endpoint, returning "hello" to HTTP GET requests to `/api/heroes`.

 ## Running the Application

-Now we are ready to run our application.
+We are now ready to run our application.

-You can use the `quarkus` or `maven` cli in a Terminal.
+You can use either the Quarkus or Apache Maven command-line interface in a Terminal.
 Open a Terminal by clicking on the hamburger menu (three horizontal lines) located in the upper-left corner of the screen.
 Navigate to Terminal and select New Terminal from the dropdown menu.

 Then, run one of the following commands:

 `./mvnw quarkus:dev`

 or

 `quarkus dev`